MSN, Nurse Educator

 MSN Program Info

-- This online MSN program is a CCNE-accredited program that can be completed online in less than 24 months.
+- This online MSN program is a CCNE-accredited program that can be completed online in 21 months.

 - The program is designed for busy Registered Nurses (RNs) who have a passion for the nursing profession as well as for learning, teaching and working with students.